fair-search/fairsearch-deltr-java/README.md

 ```
 ./gradlew clean check
 ```
 *Note*: Due to the high volume of the datasets, the tests take a bit *longer* time to execute.
+It takes approx. 30 mins on a laptop with an Intel i7-5500U CPU and 8GB memory.
 Also, because there is a *randomness* factor involved in the tests, it can happen that (very rarely) they fail sometimes.

 ## Credits